 Remember in school, when you first saw “Pythagoras Theorem” and thought to yourself “yeah ok I better remember to ask the customer whether they want to upsize their orders”?

-That’s the real lesson here – Sekiro, and other Souls-like game isn’t there for its story or graphics, it’s to remind you life isn’t a fairy-tale world where pets roam around and anybody could be champion of the land just by enslaving more pets into your final team while forcing them to breed.
-No, we had to fight through with blood sweat and tears, trying again and again even when it seems like we can’t get through certain hurdles.
+That’s the real lesson here – Sekiro, and other Souls-like game isn’t there for their story or graphics; they remind you that life isn’t a fairy-tale world where pets roam around and anybody could be champion of the land just by enslaving more pets into your final team while forcing them to breed.
+No, we had to fight through blood sweat and tears, trying again and again even when it seemed like we couldn’t get through certain hurdles.

 But eventually, when we look back, we see all the defeated bosses and tell ourselves – “Holy shit, that was impossible back then, but look at me now”.